 - Pros: Faster than the original Chromecast.
 Installation takes just a couple minutes.
 Streams media content from many supported apps with minimal effort.

 - Cons: More expensive than a Fire $K Stick.
 Not as useful without a 4K HDTV.

 Buy This Gift for Someone Who Travels With Family Constantly

 But, wait, more dongles!
 The SanDisk Connect Wireless Stick is basically a twist on the standard USB storage drive.
 Specifically, the device doubles as a wireless network drive compatible with Android and iOS devices.
 In other words, you could stream high definition video content to multiple devices in an area that doesn’t have Wi-Fi.
 This would be perfect for a family on a flight or an extended car ride, for instance.

 - Pros: Streams HD video to up to three mobile devices at once.
-Supports up to 128GB memory if larger storage capacity is needed.
+Supports up to 256GB memory if larger storage capacity is required.

 Buy This Gift for Someone Who Loves Shooting Smartphone Video